wolfSSL/wolfcrypt-jni/README_JCE.md

 ### Using a Pre-Signed JAR File

-wolfSSL (company) has it’s own set of code signing certificates from Oracle that allow wolfJCE to be authenticated in the Oracle JDK.
+wolfSSL (company) has it's own set of code signing certificates from Oracle that allow wolfJCE to be authenticated in the Oracle JDK.
 With each release of wolfJCE, wolfSSL ships a couple pre-signed versions of the ‘wolfcrypt-jni.jar”, located at: